How to Invest in Plant-based Foods (Updated 2023)

-This major growth spurt is being fueled in large part by increasing consumer demand for plant-based alternatives to meat and dairy.
-Calls from buyers for transparency and ethical practices across the food supply chain are also growing louder and buoying interest in plant-based options.
+The global plant-based foods market is projected to expand at a compound annual growth rate of 12.4 percent between 2022 and 2029 to reach more than US$95.52 billion.
+This major expansion is being fueled in large part by increasing consumer demand for plant-based alternatives to meat and dairy.
+Calls from buyers for transparency and ethical practices across the food supply chain are also becoming louder and buoying interest in plant-based options.

-Interestingly, rising consumer demand for plant-based food products is not a sign that a large percentage of the population is going vegan or vegetarian.
-Rather, it is indicative of a shift to what’s being called a “flexitarian” diet in which consumers still choose animal-based food products, but opt for more plant-based alternatives at the same time.
+Interestingly, rising demand for plant-based foods isn't a sign that a large percentage of the population is going vegan or vegetarian.
+Rather, it is indicative of a shift to what’s being called a “flexitarian” diet in which consumers choose animal-based food products, but also opt for more plant-based alternatives.
 According to research firm Nielsen, 98 percent of consumers who purchase plant-based meat alternatives also buy animal meat.

-This food trend is especially prominent in the younger people who are keen on reducing the environmental impact of rearing livestock.
-For example, a survey from the Food Institute found that 65 percent of Generation Z members living in the US prefer a more “plant-forward” diet, while 79 percent are choosing meatless options at least once or twice per week.
-Additionally, market research firm IRI has reported that 41 percent of US households purchase plant-based milk.
+This food trend is especially prominent among younger people who are keen on reducing the environmental impact of rearing livestock.
+For example, recent consumer surveys show that 65 percent of Generation Z members living in the US prefer a more “plant-forward” diet, while 79 percent are choosing meatless options at least once or twice per week.
+Additionally, 42 percent of US households purchase plant-based milk.

 Similar trends in plant-based foods are prevalent among Canadian consumers as well, and restaurants in North America are increasing their plant-based menu offerings to include alternatives to meat and dairy.

-The fact that plant-based products appeal to many non-vegetarians and non-vegans is a huge bonus for plant-based food companies, as it creates a much large market for their products.
+The fact that plant-based products appeal to many non-vegetarians and non-vegans is a huge bonus for plant-based foods companies, as it creates a much larger market for their products.

-Here the Investing News Network looks at how to invest in plant-based foods and how to capitalize on this growing trend as more and more North Americans reduce their meat consumption.
+Here the Investing News Network looks at how to invest in plant-based foods and ways to capitalize on this growing trend as more and more North Americans reduce their meat consumption.

-How to invest in plant-based foods: Pure-play plant-based food stocks
+How to invest in pure-play plant-based foods stocks?

-As with any food industry segment, investors interested in the plant-based food sector should look for quality publicly listed stocks that are led by strong management teams and have product portfolios that allow them to successfully compete in their given sector.
-In an emerging foods sector like the plant-based foods, the key ingredients for success are taste, price and convenience.
-And that recipe for success applies to both individual companies and the plant-based foods industry as a whole.
+As with any food industry segment, investors interested in the plant-based foods sector should look for quality publicly listed stocks that are led by strong management teams and have product portfolios that make them competitive in their given sector.
+In an emerging foods sector like the plant-based foods, the key ingredients for success are taste, price and convenience, and that recipe applies to both individual companies and the plant-based foods industry as a whole.

-In 2019, Los Angeles-based Beyond Meat’s initial public offering heralded the dawn of the plant-based food era, encouraging more and more investors to take a stake in the meatless market.
+In 2019, Los Angeles-based Beyond Meat’s initial public offering heralded the dawn of the plant-based foods era, encouraging investors to take a stake in the meatless market.
 The company makes plant-based meat substitutes, including burger patties comprised primarily of pea protein.
 In the US and Canada, Beyond Meat’s products can be found in the meat sections of many grocery stores and on the menus of several restaurants.

-US-based multinational food manufacturer Ingredion provides plant-based ingredients to companies manufacturing vegan products.
-Ingredion earned a spot on Ethisphere’s World’s Most Ethical Companies for the seventh year in row in 2020, and also made Fortune Magazine’s World’s Most Admired Companies list for 12th consecutive year as of 2021.
+For its part, US-based multinational food manufacturer Ingredion provides plant-based ingredients to companies focused on manufacturing vegan products.
+Ingredion has earned a spot on Ethisphere’s World’s Most Ethical Companies list several times, most recently in 2023, and also made Fortune Magazine’s World’s Most Admired Companies list for the 13th consecutive year as of 2022.

-Other plant-based food stocks of various sizes and types include:
+Other plant-based foods stocks of various sizes and types include:

 - Laird Superfood (NASDAQ:LSF)

-How to invest in plant-based foods: Food and grocery giants
+How to invest in plant-based foods through food and grocery giants?

-The shift in consumer preferences toward more meatless options has prompted food industry giants such as Kellogg Company (NYSE:K) and major grocery store chains such as Kroger (NYSE:KR) to invest heavily in expanding their plant-based food offerings.
+The shift toward more meatless options has prompted food industry giants such as Kellogg Company (NYSE:K) and major grocery store chains like Kroger (NYSE:KR) to heavily expand their plant-based foods offerings.

-Kellogg’s food portfolio, which includes its cereals, snacks and meat alternatives brand, is 86 percent plant-based.
-In 2019, the company’s MorningStar Farms brand introduced a line of burgers, bratwurst and sausages.
-Recently, the company put out a call for “pitches on unique plant-based ideas that support digestive wellness” as part of an Innovation Challenge in collaboration with Future Food-Tech.
+Kellogg Company’s food portfolio, which includes cereals, snacks and its meat alternatives brand, is 86 percent plant-based.
+The company’s MorningStar Farms brand features a line called Incogmeato which offers all-vegan burgers, bratwurst and sausages.

-How to invest in plant-based foods: Venture capital trusts and investment funds
+How to invest in plant-based foods through venture capital trusts and investment funds?

 For a more diversified route to gaining exposure to the plant-based foods market, investors may want to consider venture capital trusts (VCTs) and investment funds.